 The fancy term for a broken jaw is a “mandibular fracture,” which always results from excessive force to the jaw.
 There are a few different types of jaw fractures that vary in severity.
 They include:

 - Commuted Fracture – The bone is splintered or crushed.

 - Greenstick Fracture – The bone is cracked but not completely broken.

 - Compound Fracture – The bone is broken and penetrates the skin.

 - Simple Fracture – The bone breaks but does not pierce the skin.

 These are awful injuries, but they are relatively easy to treat.
-Normal treatment involves painkillers and a liquid diet.
-Still, more serious fractures can lead to surgery, which usually involves having the jaw wired to a patient’s teeth.
-This usually entails a six to eight week diet of only soft foods or liquids.Sample Broken Jaw Settlements and Verdicts
+Typical treatment involves painkillers and a liquid diet.
+Still, more severe fractures can lead to surgery, which usually involves having the jaw wired to a patient’s teeth.
+This usually entails a six to eight-week diet of only soft foods or liquids.Sample Broken Jaw Settlements and Verdicts

 - 2013, Maryland: $106,639 Settlement – The plaintiff, a minor, attends a party that is unchaperoned and involves underage drinking.
 At some point during the party, another individual punches him in the face, prompting his mother to take him to the emergency room the following day.
 After he was diagnosed with a broken jaw (which required two surgeries to treat), he sues the person who assaulted him and the owner of the house where the party was held.
 They both enter into settlements totaling $106,639.

 - 2012, Pennsylvania: $75,000 Verdict – While riding her bike, the plaintiff is struck by a man making a left turn in his car.
 The cyclist breaks her jaw, which requires her to have it wired shut for three weeks.
 During that time, she can only ingest liquid foods.
 She sues the driver, alleging negligence.
 The jury agrees and awards her a verdict of $75,000.